mohammadfarheen/practice-with-hive/README.md

 - Null Values
 - Complex Types
 ## Creating Database
   Create Database is a statement used to create a database in Hive.
 ## Syntax
 CREATE DATABASE | SCHEMA [ IF NOT EXISTS ] <database name>
+## Drop Database
+  Drop Database is a statement that drops all the tables and deletes the database
+  ## Syntax

+  DROP  DATABASE StatementDROP ( DATABASE| SCHEMA ) [ IF EXISTS ] <database name>
+  ## Create table Statement
+  Create Table is a statement used to create a table in Hive
+  ## Example
+  hive>Create table if not exists employee (eid int,name String, salary String,destination String) Comment ‘Employee details’
+Row FORMAT DELIMITED
+FIELDS TERMINATED BY ‘\t’
+LINES TERMINATED BY ‘\n’
+Stored as text file;